 Unlike Defender for Endpoint Plan 2 (the enterprise version), Defender for Business has some important restrictions:

-No advanced threat hunting: No Advanced Hunting (custom KQL queries).
-You're 100% dependent on Microsoft's automatic detections; you can't create your own detection rules.
+No advanced threat hunting: no Advanced Hunting (custom KQL queries).
+You are 100% reliant on Microsoft's automatic detections; you cannot create your own detection rules.

 Limited device timeline: forensic information lacks depth.
-You can't precisely trace the URL visited before infection, nor track all files modified by a malicious process.
+You cannot accurately trace the URL visited prior to the infection, nor track all the files modified by a malicious process.

-Short data retention: EDR data is retained for a shorter period than with Plan 2, limiting subsequent investigations.
+Short data retention: EDR data is retained for a shorter period than on Plan 2, limiting the scope of retrospective investigations.

-Limit of 300 users: Beyond that, upgrade to Defender for Endpoint Plan 2 is mandatory.
+Limit of 300 users: beyond that, you must upgrade to Defender for Endpoint Plan 2.

-Servers not included: Each Windows or Linux server requires an additional license at $3/month, limited to a maximum of 60 servers.
+Servers not included: Each Windows or Linux server requires an additional license at $3/month per instance, limited to a maximum of 60 servers.

-No advanced native XDR: Business Premium includes access to the Microsoft Defender XDR portal, but without full XDR functionality (advanced cross-domain correlation, advanced automation).
-To get full XDR, you need the Defender Suite for Business Premium add-on at $10/user/month.
+No advanced native XDR: Business Premium includes access to the Microsoft Defender XDR portal, but without the full range of XDR features (advanced cross-domain correlation, advanced automation).
+To get the full XDR, you need the Microsoft Defender Suite for Business Premium add-on (around $5–$6 per user per month with an annual commitment; the price has been reduced since its launch—check the exact rate with your CSP reseller).

 EDR: Endpoint protection only